masonelmore/esi/docs/AssetsApi.md

 > []PostCharactersCharacterIdAssetsNames200Ok PostCharactersCharacterIdAssetsNames(ctx, characterId, itemIds, optional)
 Get character asset names

 Return names for a set of item ids, which you can get from character assets endpoint.
-Typically used for items that can customize names, like containers or ships.  --- Alternate route: `/dev/characters/{character_id}/assets/names/`  Alternate route: `/legacy/characters/{character_id}/assets/names/`  Alternate route: `/v1/characters/{character_id}/assets/names/`
+Typically used for items that can customize names, like containers or ships.  ---

 ### Required Parameters